Cut Virginia Carbon

 Carbon dioxide is the leading cause of climate change, with one of the largest sources in Virginia coming from burning fossil fuels to generate electricity.
 Virginia’s program taps into an already successful cap-and-trade initiative called the Regional Greenhouse Gas Initiative, or RGGI (pronounced like “Reggie”).
 Utilities must buy allowances through the established RGGI auction for each ton of carbon dioxide they produce.
 The number of allowances is reduced each year, which would result in Virginia’s power plants emitting 30 percent less carbon dioxide into the air after just 10 years.

 Not only will this program help us start addressing climate change, it will also make the air we breathe cleaner, improve public and environmental wellbeing, and build a healthy economy.
 Over the first decade of RGGI, participating states have benefitted by an estimated $5.7 billion attributed to improved public health, while experiencing economic benefits of $4 billion.
-Dominion Energy, the largest utility in Virginia, has said that if the state had started the program on time, the first year alone could have resulted in a $7.8 million credit to customers.
+Participating states have also been reinvesting the revenues from RGGI into programs that help consumers use less energy, which saves consumers money on their electricity bills and means power plants need to burn less fossil fuel.